 6) Length of the SPF record

 The maximum length of a SPF record in the DNS is limited to 255 characters.
-However, this limit can be exceeded and a TXT record for SPF can contain multiple strings concatenated together, but not beyond a limit of 512 characters, to fit the DNS query response.
+However, this limit can be exceeded and a TXT record for SPF can contain multiple strings concatenated together, but not beyond a limit of 512 characters, to fit the DNS query response (according to RFC 4408).
 Though this was later revised, recipients relying on older DNS versions would not be able to validate emails sent from domains containing a lengthy SPF record.

 Optimizing your SPF Record

 In order to promptly modify your SPF record you can use the following SPF best practices:

 - Try typing down your email sources in decreasing order of importance from left to right in your SPF record

 - Remove obsolete email sources from your DNS

 - Use IP4/IP6 mechanisms instead of A and MX

 - Keep your number of INCLUDE mechanisms as low as possible and avoid nested includes